Naoru347/TeachingPortfolio/Course_Materials/Syllabi/Intro_Programming_Java/intro_prog_syllabus_java.md

 #### Development Environment Setup
 We provide detailed guides to help you establish and maintain your programming environment:

-- Comprehensive Python Installation Guide for Windows, Mac, and Linux systems
+- Comprehensive Java Installation Guide for Windows, Mac, and Linux systems
-- Visual Studio Code setup and configuration documentation including recommended extensions for Python development
+- Visual Studio Code setup and configuration documentation including recommended extensions for Java development
 - Step-by-step instructions for installing Git and configuring your first repository
 - Troubleshooting guides for common installation and configuration issues